 It is said that John owned a home in Jerusalem and that it is possible that the interview Nicodemus had with Jesus was held there.

-The apostle John rose to a position of influence within world-wide Christianity and shortly before the destruction of Jerusalem by the Romans in 70 AD, he moved to Ephesus.
-He became the pastor of the church in Ephesus and had a special relationship to other churches in the area, as we know from the letters to the Seven Churches in Asia, in the book of Revelation.
+The apostle John rose to a position of influence within world-wide Christianity and shortly before the destruction of Jerusalem by the Romans in 70 AD, he moved to Ephesus (in modern day, Turkey.)
+He became the pastor of the church in Ephesus and had a special relationship with other churches in the area (as we know from the letters to the Seven Churches in Asia, in the book of Revelation.)

-John's brother, James, was the first of the apostles to die, where John, on the other hand, was the last.
-All of the apostles met a violent death, however, John died peacefully in Ephesus, at an advanced age, around the year 100 AD.
+John's brother, James, was the first of the apostles to die; on the other hand, John was the last.
+All of the apostles met a violent death, however, John died peacefully in Ephesus (at an advanced age, around the year 100 AD.)

 There is a church tradition, which says, that while John was living in Ephesus, John had with him Mary, the mother of Jesus, for a few years.